Climate and Average Weather Year Round in Almaty Kazakhstan

 Based on the tourism score, the best time of year to visit Almaty for warm-weather activities is from mid June to early September.

-The hot season lasts for 3.8 months, from May 25 to September 18, with an average daily high temperature above 74°F. The hottest day of the year is July 23, with an average high of 85°F and low of 61°F.
+The hot season lasts for 3.8 months, from May 25 to September 18, with an average daily high temperature above 74°F. The hottest month of the year in Almaty is July, with an average high of 85°F and low of 61°F.

-The cold season lasts for 3.4 months, from November 24 to March 5, with an average daily high temperature below 40°F. The coldest day of the year is January 17, with an average low of 13°F and high of 29°F.
+The cold season lasts for 3.4 months, from November 24 to March 5, with an average daily high temperature below 40°F. The coldest month of the year in Almaty is January, with an average low of 13°F and high of 29°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.